SStan1/NoveltyAgent/README.md

 > **NoveltyAgent: Autonomous Novelty Reporting Agent with Point-wise Novelty Analysis and Self-Validation**

 It is designed to help users quickly understand **how novel a research paper is** by retrieving related literature, comparing the paper's main contributions with prior work, and automatically generating a structured novelty analysis report.

+⭐ If you find this project useful, please consider giving us a **star** — it helps others discover the project and motivates continued development!

 ## Overview